RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Thinly slice the radishes, green apple, and spring onions.
+Slice the radishes, apple and spring onions.

-Add the flaked smoked mackerel and chopped dill.
+Add the flaked mackerel and chopped dill.

-Serve chilled or at room temperature.
+Toss gently with the dressing and serve chilled or at room temperature.

 5/3/2025